FraserR1188/Pokemon-Emporium/TESTING.md

 - As a Pokemon fanatic, I would like to see pictures of the Pokemon I select and attack moves which are genuine to the Pokemon themselves.
     -
 - As a Pokemon fanatic, I would like to see that genuine Pokemon cards are used in the memory card game.
     -
+- As a Pokemon fanatic, I would like to pick from the original 150 Pokemon to fight with.
+    -
+- As a Pokemon fanatic, I would like to see a picture of the Pokemon I choose.
+    -

 ### Business Owners